junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* Part D of title III of the Energy Policy and Conservation Act (42 U.S.C.
 6321 et seq.) is amended by adding at the end the following:
   > ## § 367.
 State energy security plans
   >
-  > - **(a)** *In general* Federal financial assistance made available to a State under this part may be used for the implementation, review, and revision of a State energy security plan that assesses the State’s existing circumstances and proposes methods to strengthen the ability of the State to—
+  > - **(a)** *In general* Federal financial assistance made available to a State under this part may be used for the implementation, review, and revision of a State energy security plan that assesses the State’s existing circumstances and proposes methods to strengthen the ability of the State, in consultation with owners and operators of energy infrastructure in such State, to—
   >   - **(1)** secure the energy infrastructure of the State against all physical and cybersecurity threats;
   >   - **(2)** mitigate the risk of energy supply disruptions to the State and enhance the response to, and recovery from, energy disruptions; and
   >   - **(3)** ensure the State has a reliable, secure, and resilient energy infrastructure.
   > - **(b)** *Contents of plan* A State energy security plan described in subsection (a) shall—
   >   - **(1)** address all fuels, including petroleum products, other liquid fuels, coal, electricity, and natural gas, as well as regulated and unregulated energy providers;
   >   - **(2)** provide a State energy profile, including an assessment of energy production, distribution, and end-use;
-  >   - **(3)** address potential hazards to each energy sector or system, including physical threats and cybersecurity threats;
+  >   - **(3)** address potential hazards to each energy sector or system, including physical threats and cybersecurity threats and vulnerabilities;
   >   - **(4)** provide a risk assessment of energy infrastructure and cross-sector interdependencies;
   >   - **(5)** provide a risk mitigation approach to enhance reliability and end-use resilience; and
-  >   - **(6)** address multi-State and regional coordination planning and response.
+  >   - **(6)** address multi-State, Indian Tribe, and regional coordination planning and response, and to the extent practicable, encourage mutual assistance in cyber and physical response plans.
+  > - **(c)** *Coordination* In developing a State energy security plan under this section, the energy office of the State shall, to the extent practicable, coordinate with—
+  >   - **(1)** the public utility or service commission of the State;
+  >   - **(2)** energy providers from the private sector; and
+  >   - **(3)** other entities responsible for maintaining fuel or electric reliability.
-  > - **(c)** *Financial assistance* A State is not eligible to receive Federal financial assistance under this part, for any purpose, for a fiscal year unless the Governor of such State submits to the Secretary, with respect to such fiscal year—
+  > - **(d)** *Financial assistance* A State is not eligible to receive Federal financial assistance under this part, for any purpose, for a fiscal year unless the Governor of such State submits to the Secretary, with respect to such fiscal year—
   >   - **(1)** a State energy security plan described in subsection (a) that meets the requirements of subsection (b); or
   >   - **(2)** after an annual review of the State energy security plan by the Governor—
   >     - **(A)** any necessary revisions to such plan; or
   >     - **(B)** a certification that no revisions to such plan are necessary.
-  > - **(d)** *Technical assistance* Upon request of the Governor of a State, the Secretary may provide information and technical assistance, and other assistance, in the development, implementation, or revision of a State energy security plan.
+  > - **(e)** *Technical assistance* Upon request of the Governor of a State, the Secretary may provide information and technical assistance, and other assistance, in the development, implementation, or revision of a State energy security plan.
-  > - **(e)** *Sunset* This section shall expire on October 31, 2022.
+  > - **(f)** *Sunset* This section shall expire on October 31, 2022.

 - **(b)** *Authorization of appropriations* Section 365(f) of the Energy Policy and Conservation Act (42 U.S.C.
 6325(f)) is amended—
   - **(1)** by striking “$125,000,000” and inserting “$90,000,000”; and